 This versatility is in large part due to the comfortable and adjustable elastic headband which includes a foam pad to soften the pressure of the plastic casing against your forehead.
 Many other models on the market lack this feature.

-The light is suitable for most uses as well.
-The Cree LED produces 85 Lumens which it can send about 80 yards.
+The light output is suitable for most uses as well.
+The Cree LED produces 85 Lumens which gives about an 80 yard beam distance.
 However, you can adjust the light for whatever you need.
-There are both spot and flood light settings, three power settings, a flashing setting, and white, green and red color options.
+There are both spot and flood light settings, three brightness adjustment settings, a flashing setting, and white, green and red color options.
 The green LED is an especially nice addition that some hunters might prefer over red for sneaking through the woods.

 You don’t have to worry about the LEDs giving out either.
 They’re all rated for 100,000 hours of use, which essentially means you can use this headlamp year after year without replacing the bulbs.
 With three triple AAA batteries, you can use the low beam for nearly 24 hours.

 Additionally, this model is small and compact.
 You can easily stuff it in your rucksack or pocket when you don’t need it, and it won’t weigh you down.
 Of course, this light weight is due to the basic plastic housing which may not survive the worst accidents.

 Finally, though, our favorite thing–the memory switch.
 When you turn the headlamp on, it returns to whatever setting it had when you turned it off.
 This is really important at night when you don’t want to accidentally flip on the powerful white beam.
 You can momentarily blind yourself and spook any nearby game.
 None of that with this feature.